Preventing Perinatal Transmission of HIV After Birth

 This fact sheet is based on information from the following sources:

 Also see the HIV Source collection of HIV links and resources.
-For more information regarding breastfeeding and infant feeding, see HIVE and the Well Project.
+For more information regarding infant feeding for people with HIV, see HIVE and the Well Project.